MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	- Multiple forests, multiple RMS clusters

 	**Note**: By default, multiple RMS clusters migrate to a single Azure RMS tenant.
-If you want different RMS tenants, you must treat them as different migrations.
+If you want separate Azure RMS tenants, you must treat them as different migrations.
 A key from one RMS cluster cannot be imported to more than one Azure RMS tenant.

 	Cryptographic Mode 2:

     - Make sure that your AD RMS servers and clients are running in Cryptographic Mode 2 before you begin the migration to Azure RMS.
 For more information, see [AD RMS Cryptographic Modes](https://technet.microsoft.com/library/hh867439(v=ws.10).aspx).

 - **All requirements to run Azure RMS, including an Azure RMS tenant (not activated):**